Black-winged lovebird: Food and feeding

 Sunflower seeds, corn, apples and mission figs are typical of an Abyssinian lovebird diet.

 Breeding

 The black-winged lovebird nests in a tree cavity.
 The eggs are white and there are usually three or four eggs in a clutch.
 The female incubates the eggs for 23 days, and the chicks fledge from the nest about 45 days after hatching.

+Black-winged lovebirds reproduce from March to November; nesting takes place in tree hollows, crevices in walls, and potentially in weavers' nests.
+The nests are furnished with a combination of plant debris and feathers.

 Status

-Widespread and a common species throughout its habitat range, the black-winged lovebird is evaluated as Least Concern on the IUCN Red List of Threatened Species.
+Widespread and common throughout its range, the black-winged lovebird is evaluated as Least Concern on the IUCN Red List of Threatened Species.

 Aviculture

 In aviculture the black-winged lovebird has not become well established as a breeding bird, although it can tolerate cold weather.
 Breeding in aviculture is on a small scale, so it is an uncommon pet.

 Taxonomy

-A holotype of Psittacus Taranta Stanley (Salt's Voy. to Abyssinia, 1814, App IV, p.lii(=52)), an adult male, is held in the vertebrate zoology collection of National Museums Liverpool at World Museum, with accession number NML-VZ D704.
+A holotype of Psittacus taranta Stanley (Salt's Voy. to Abyssinia, 1814, App IV, p.lii(=52)), an adult male, is held in the vertebrate zoology collection of National Museums Liverpool at World Museum, with accession number NML-VZ D704.
 The specimen was collected in Taranta Pass, Acchele Guzai District, Eritrea in 1809-10 by Henry Salt.
-The specimen came to the Liverpool national collection via the 13th Earl of Derby’s collection which was bequeathed to the people of Liverpool in 1851.
+The specimen came to the Liverpool national collection via the 13th Earl of Derby's collection, which was bequeathed to the people of Liverpool in 1851.